 pay your taxes

-If you owe taxes this year, April 18, 2023, was also the due date for paying the IRS (even if you got a tax extension).
+For most people who owe taxes this year, April 15, 2024, is also the due date for paying the IRS (even if you get a tax extension).
 There are several ways to pay taxes, including by:

-What If You Couldn’t Pay Taxes On Time?
+What If You Can’t Pay Taxes On Time?

-There are a few options to consider if you couldn’t pay your income tax bill by the April 18 deadline.
-You can go on the IRS website and apply for a payment plan.
+There are a few options to consider if you can’t pay your income tax bill by the April 15 deadline (April 17 for people living in Maine and Massachusetts).
+You can apply online for a payment plan.
 You can also file Form 9465 to request an installment plan.

 In some cases, the IRS will extend your payment deadline for up to six months.
 However, you have to show that paying the tax on time would create an “undue hardship.”
 Generally, that means you’ll have a substantial financial loss if you pay your tax when it’s due (e.g., forced to sell property at a significantly reduced price).
 Use Form 1127 to request a payment extension.